jorgebucaran/hyperapp/README.md

 # flea

-Flea is a <4kb JavaScript front-end library based in [Snabbdom] and ES6 tagged template literals with [Hyperx].
+Flea is a <4kb JavaScript UI library based in [Snabbdom] and ES6 tagged template literals with [Hyperx].

 The API and state management is inspired by the [Elm Architecture] and [choo].